Rangers vs. Angels Player Props Betting Odds

-Marcus Semien and Shohei Ohtani are among the players with prop bets on the table when the Texas Rangers and the Los Angeles Angels meet at Globe Life Field on Monday (first pitch at 8:05 PM ET).
+Player prop betting options for Marcus Semien, Shohei Ohtani and others are available in the Texas Rangers-Los Angeles Angels matchup at Globe Life Field on Tuesday, starting at 8:05 PM ET.

 Bet on this matchup or its props with BetMGM!